y0urself/docker-workshop/README.md

 docker - useful tricks: cleanup script
 =======================================
-You have to cleanup your local images and old containers regulary.
+You have to cleanup your local images and old containers regularly.

     docker system prune